OpenNebula/docs/source/open_cluster_deployment/kvm_node/vgpu.rst

     $ lspci | grep NVIDIA
     41:00.0 3D controller: NVIDIA Corporation Device 2236 (rev a1)

-In our case the address is ``41:00.0``, we need to transform this to transformed-bdf format, the PCI device BDF of the GPU with the colon and the period replaced with underscores, in our case: ``41_00_0``.
-With this, we can obtain the PCI name:
+In this example the address is ``41:00.0``.
+Then, we need to convert this to transformed-bdf format by replacing the colon and period with underscores, in our case: ``41_00_0``.
+Now, we can obtain the PCI name, and the full information about the NVIDIA GPU (e.g. max number of virtual functions):

 .. prompt:: bash $ auto

     $ virsh nodedev-list --cap pci | grep 41_00_0
     pci_0000_41_00_0

-Finally, we can get the full information about the PCI:

 .. prompt:: bash $ auto